-The engine operating conditions are monitored.
+The engine and aftertreatment operating conditions are monitored.
 The Electronic Control Module (ECM) controls the response of the engine to these conditions and to the demands of the operator.
 These conditions and operator demands determine the precise control of fuel injection by the ECM.
 The electronic engine control system provides the following features:

 - Engine monitoring

-- · Engine speed governing
+- Engine speed governing

 - · Control of the injection pressure

 - Cold start strategy

-- · Automatic air/fuel ratio control
+- Automatic air/fuel ratio control

 - Torque rise shaping

 - Injection timing control

 - System diagnostics

-- · Low temperature regeneration
+- NOx reduction system control

+- Aftertreatment system control